Fans give millions to Damar Hamlin's toy drive for kids - WHIZ News

 He pulled the first event off with about 10 days of planning.
 Gifts poured in, some of it clothing donated by Pitt, where he had just finished playing.
 Hamlin’s upbringing was far from easy: He lost three friends to gun violence while growing up and saw his father incarcerated for about 3 1/2 years for selling drugs.
 But as soon as he was able, Hamlin wanted to help others.

 So, he started the toy drive.
-And on Monday, the world finally noticed.
+And his foundation will now have the ability to do more good than it likely ever thought possible.

 “Damar created The Chasing M’s Foundation to use as a vehicle to bring lasting impact to his community,” his foundation wrote in a message posted to the donation page Tuesday.
 “The foundation supports toy drives, back-to-school drives, kids camps, and more.”